Fish and Fishing

 and the Wilson Tailwater

-Crappie are another favorite fish species sought by anglers.
+Crappie are another favorite fish species sought by Pickwick anglers.
 The majority of the crappie angling in Alabama occurs during the spring on Bear Creek and Second Creek embayments.
 Most of the successful anglers drift jigs and minnows along the creek channels to find concentrations of crappie.
-Crappie must be longer than nine inches to be harvested from Pickwick Lake.
+Crappie must be nine inches or longer to be harvested from Pickwick Lake.

 The tailwaters of Wilson Dam provide excellent opportunities to catch sauger during the winter months when they migrate upstream to spawn.
 Blue catfish and channel catfish are also found in high numbers during the summer.
 Bank access is available on the south side at Sheffield and Muscle Shoals.
 Florence (McFarland Park) and Waterloo provide fishing on the north side.
 Boaters may use TVA's locks to go downstream to Kentucky Lake or upstream to Wilson Lake: Wilson Lock 256-764-5226 Pickwick Lock 731-925-2334.

-Sampling: Electrofishing during April, 2008, revealed a population of largemouth bass that were fatter than bass from other reservoirs in Alabama.
-A high percentage of the population consisted of 8- to 12-inch bass, with average numbers of 12- to 15-inch largemouth bass.
-The percentage of bass over 15 inches is currently below the Alabama reservoir average.
-Annual recruitment to larger sizes appears good, and the outlook for 2009 is to expect good catches of "keeper" sized bass for tournament anglers.
-Larger bass may be a little more difficult to find.
+Sampling: Electrofishing during April, 2012, revealed a population of largemouth bass that were fatter than the Alabama statewide average.
+A high percentage of the largemouth bass population consists of fish less than 15 inches and yet the percentage of largemouth bass over 15 inches is the highest it has been in more than 15 years.
+Annual recruitment to larger sizes appears good, and the outlook is for tournament anglers to expect good catches of "keeper" sized bass.
+That “kicker” may be a little more difficult to find, but chances are as good as they have ever been on Pickwick Reservoir.

 Fishing: Anglers should fish deeper in the riverine stretches of the reservoir where larger bass reside.
-Milfoil beds have become established in the lower end of the reservoir.
-Anglers fishing among aquatic weed margins have been successful in catching a limit.
-Traditional baits remain good for catching bass on Pickwick Lake, but anglers are encouraged to throw shad colored grubs, fish-head spin rigs, shaky-head finesse rigs, and 5-inch swim baits to be more competitive.
+Aquatic weeds (milfoil and hydrilla) have become established in the lower end of the reservoir.
+Anglers fishing deep humps and aquatic weed margins have been successful in catching their limit.
+Traditional baits remain good for catching bass on Pickwick Lake, but anglers are encouraged to throw shad-colored grubs, fish-head spin rigs, shaky-head finesse rigs, spoons, and 5-inch swim baits to be more competitive.
 Live bait angling remains popular, and is one of the most successful methods of catching smallmouth bass.
 Current is the key to catching bass on Pickwick, so anglers need to be in the best locations when TVA opens the turbines to begin generating electricity.

 It is illegal to possess blueback herring in Alabama.
 Regulations designate legal capture methods for bait and specify additional species that may not be used for bait.